-This unit focuses on expanding design skills, understanding sustainability and the need to carefully design, make and evaluate a storage solution as their assessment piece.
-Students produce a functional prototype by effectively and safely using a range of materials, components, tools, equipment and techniques which stores an object safely for them.
+This unit focuses on expanding design skills, understanding sustainability and the need to carefully design, make and evaluate a laser cut bridge as their assessment piece.
+Students produce a functional prototype by effectively and safely using a range of materials, components, tools, equipment and techniques to design, test, analyse and evaluate their designs.